The Jud Wiebe Bridge is OPEN

-October 27, 2021: The Jud Wiebe Trail will be CLOSED tomorrow, Thursday, Oct.
-28, from 12:30 PM to 4:00 PM to fly in parts for the Jud Wiebe replacement bridge.
+Pending Confirmation: The Jud Wiebe Trail will be CLOSED Monday, November 1, from 8:30 AM to 12:00 PM to fly in parts for the Jud Wiebe replacement bridge.
 Please avoid the area and be courteous of the closure.
 Thank you for your understanding.
 Telluride Mountain Club will update their Facebook and Instagram pages when the trail is reopened.

 September 16, 2021: Telluride Mountain Club is working closely with Canyon Bridge, LLC, and the United States Forest Service (USFS) on construction related to the Jud Wiebe replacement bridge.
 Starting this week, various parties will be working on abutments, support work, trail retaining, and bridge staging.
 During these projects, the trail will remain open with minor detours.
 Please be mindful and respectful of the workers, work taking place, detours, and signage.

-The actual bridge will likely be flown into place the week of October 25, 2021.
+The actual bridge will likely be flown into place the first week of November.
 The Jud Wiebe Trail will be closed when the bridge is flown in for public safety.
 We will update the public when this date is locked in.

 Once flown in, the bridge will still require installation work for up to a week.
 Please stay off the bridge structure until the bridge is approved and officially open to the public.

-The Jud Wiebe bridge replacement project is proposed to be completed by the first week of November, 2021.
+The Jud Wiebe bridge replacement project is proposed to be completed by the end of November, 2021.
 Please check back often for updates.
 Thank you for your patience and understanding while we work hard to get the bridge in place before winter.

 The replacement bridge project is being coordinated and paid for by the Telluride Mountain Club with support from private donors and the National Forest Foundation.
 Consider making a donation to the project today.